 Printable Page Wheat News Return to Menu - Page 1 2 3 4 5 7

-Corn futures are flat to 1 cent lower at midday Wednesday; soybean futures
+Corn futures are 6 to 7 cents lower at midday Wednesday; soybean futures are

-are 1 to 2 cents lower; wheat futures are flat to 8 cents higher.
+1 to 2 cents higher; wheat futures are 3 to 6 cents lower.

 David M. Fiala